linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 losses are less than \$5 million, only tranche X7 will realize a loss.
 If the loss

-is, say, \$15 million, tranches X7, X6, and X5 will realize total losses and the

-- ther tranches no losses.
+is, say, \$15 million, tranches X7, X6, and X5 will realize total losses and the other tranches no losses.

 Note a few points about this structure.
 First, the credit enhancement for